A Simple Approach to Unifying Diffusion-based Conditional Generation: Results

 In addition, we can combine multiple \ourmethod{} models to enhance the control ability (Fig.~\ref{fig:multi-sig}).
 One interesting application is to combine loose conditions (ID, Appearance) with dense conditions (Depth, Pose).
 In the bottom row, we use the same image for both ID and Appearance conditions to enhance both ID alignment and overall image appearance consistency.
 Similar to ControlNet, our models can apply to other customized checkpoints fine-tuned from our base model (Fig.~\ref{fig:switch-base}).

 \textbf{Comparison with JointNet.} We compare our method to the most relevant baseline, JointNet~\citep{zhang2023jointnet}, which also supports multiple conditional generation tasks for image and depth.
 As demonstrated in Fig.~\ref{fig:main_comp}, our method shows better results in image-to-depth, partial condition, and depth guidance, with extra abilities of rough depth condition.
 Quantitatively, \ourmethod{} achieves superior depth estimation results compared to JointNet (Tab.~\ref{tab:estimation_res}).
-Beyond the capabilities of JointNet, our method extends to handle non-pixel-aligned conditions (Fig.~\ref{fig:sample_res}), supports multi-signal conditions (Fig.~\ref{fig:multi-sig}), and offers the flexibility of checkpoint switching (Fig.~\ref{fig:switch-base}).

-We also emphasize the differences in training methodology.
-JointNet trains on 65M images from the COYO-700M dataset~\citep{kakaobrain2022coyo-700m} on 64 NVidia A100 80G GPUs for 24 hours, including an additional fine-tuning stage for inpainting mask.
-It adds 889M parameters (100\% of the base model SD2.1).
-In contrast, our \ourmethod{}-Depth trains on 16K images on 2 Nvidia A800 80G GPUs for 13 hours and adds 125M parameters (15\% of the base model SDv1.5).